PayBy/PayBy-inApp-iOS/README.md

   pod 'PXRPPayByPayment'
 ```
 Save and execute pod install, then open the project with a file with the suffix .xcworkspace.
-Note: If you are using `SLDPayByPayment` now, Please replace it with `PXRPPayByPayment`,  run `pod install` to install, and then the new `SLDPayByPayment.framework` will be integrated into you project. `SLDPayByPayment` pod don't been maintained any more.
+Note: If you are using `SLDPayByPayment` now, Please replace it with `PXRPPayByPayment`,  run `pod install` to install, and then the new `SLDPayByPayment.framework` will be integrated into you project. `SLDPayByPayment` pod doesn't been maintained any more.

 [3] In Xcode, select your project settings, select the "TARGETS" column, and add "URL scheme" to the "URL type" in the "info" tab bar for your registered application "payby" + id (As shown).
 ![Image text](https://github.com/PayBy/PayBy-inApp-IOS/blob/master/1591697884928.jpg)